jayadeepravuri/Project-4/README.md

 To deploy this page to Heroku from its Codeanywhere repository, the following steps were taken:

-1. Get Python Essentials Template from Code Institute [P3 Template](https://github.com/Code-Institute-Org/p3-template "p3 template link")
+1. Get Python Essentials Template from Code Institute [Full Template](https://github.com/Code-Institute-Org/gitpod-full-template " template link")
-2. Create a new repository using the P3 template
+2. Create a new repository using the  template
 3. Copy the repo URL and copy it into Codeanywhere to create a new workspace
 4. Install Django - add to requirements file
 5. Create Procfile and add guricorn